rcl-coding/verifiable-credentials/github-classroom.md

 - In the Visual Studio solution, add your code to complete the assignment
 - In the Visual Studio 'Git Changes' tab, enter a comment for your commit, then click the 'Commit All' link
-- Use the 'circle' con to sync the commit with your online remote GitHub assignment repository
+- Use the 'circle' icon to sync the commit with your online remote GitHub assignment repository
 - Verify, your commit is saved online on GitHub by opening the solution folder in the GitHub assignment repository and checking your file changes
 - If you make additional changes to your code, you can make multiple commits